Maharashtra: Media

 The state is home to more than 200 newspapers and 350 consumer magazines.
 The publishing industry employs more than 250,000 people.
-There are number of Marathi news channels in the state viz News18 Lokmat, ABP Majha.
+There are number of Marathi news channels in the state namely News18 Lokmat, ABP Majha, Jai Maharashtra, Saam TV, Zee 24 Taas.
 As of December 2016, Sakal, published in Pune and other major cities, is the largest circulated Marathi Newspaper in Maharashtra.
-Other major Marathi newspapers include Maharashtra Times, Loksatta, Nava Kaal, Pudhari, Lokmat and Sakal Saptahik Sakal, Grihashobhika, Lokrajya, Lokprabha, and Chitralekha are some of the prominent Marathi magazines.
+Other major Marathi newspapers include Maharashtra Times, Loksatta, Nava Kaal, Pudhari, Lokmat and Sakal.
+Saptahik Sakal, Grihashobhika, Lokrajya, Lokprabha, and Chitralekha are some of the prominent Marathi magazines.

 English language newspapers are confined to urban areas.
 Some popular among these are Daily News & Analysis, The Times of India, Hindustan Times, The Indian Express, Mumbai Mirror, Asian Age, MiD-DAY and The Free Press Journal.
 Some prominent financial dailies like The Economic Times, Mint, Business Standard, and The Financial Express are widely circulated.
 Many newspapers in other Indian languages such as Nava Bharat in Hindi, Udayavani in Kannada, Mumbai Samachar in Gujarati, and The Inquilab in Urdu have Mumbai editions.

 The television industry in Maharashtra has been contributing significantly in the state's economy.
 Doordarshan, a state-owned television broadcaster runs a channel named DD Sahyadri.
 Numerous Indian and international television channels can be watched in Maharashtra through one of the Pay TV companies or the local cable television provider.
 The four major Indian broadcast networks are all headquartered in Maharashtra: The Times, Disney Star, CNN-News18 and ZEEL.
 Multi-system operators provide a range of Marathi, Bengali, Nepali, Hindi, English, and international channels via cable.
 There are number of entertainment channels that exclusively streams content in Marathi including Zee Marathi, Zee Yuva, Colors Marathi, Star Pravah, Sony Marathi, and Fakt Marathi.

 All India Radio airs its content through multiple channels including Air Marathi, FM Gold, and FM Rainbow.
 Air India's commercially successful air channel Vividh Bharti is headquartered in Mumbai.
 Private radio stations like Big 92.7 FM, Radio Mirchi, Red FM, Vasundhara Vahini, Radio Dhamaal 24, and My FM air in all major cities.
 Airtel, BSNL, Jio, and VI networks provide cellular services and have covered most of the Maharashtra.
 Broadband internet is available in most of the towns, villages, and cities, provided by the state-run MTNL and BSNL and by other private companies.